TritonSE/LAK-Goods-Transport-Application/README.md

 ## Project Setup

 Requires:

 - [Expo](https://docs.expo.dev/get-started/installation/)

-Using a terminal, cd to the LAKMobile directory, install packages, and start the frontend
+Using a terminal, cd to the LAKMobile directory, install packages, and start the frontend.

 ```
 cd LAKMobile
 npm install